RedPenguin101/RedPenguin101.github.io/markdown/posts/2022_10_02_PM_in_a_nutshell_take2.md

 ## Dual Track: Discovery and Build

-The teams 'cycle' of work has two phases:
+The team's 'cycle' of work has two phases:
 Discovery, where you figure out what you should build, and Build, where you build it.

 These phases should run on 'dual tracks'.